browserify/browserify/readme.markdown

 `opts.basedir` is the directory that browserify starts bundling from for filenames that start with `.`.

+`opts.paths` is an array of directories that browserify searches when looking for modules which are not referenced using relative path.
+Can be absolute or relative to `basedir`.
+Equivalent of setting `NODE_PATH` environmental variable when calling `browserify` command.

 `opts.commondir` sets the algorithm used to parse out the common paths.
 Use `false` to turn this off, otherwise it uses the [commondir](https://npmjs.org/package/commondir) module.